 define( ‘DB_HOST’, ‘first-example.mysql.com’);

-Insert your new details instead of ‘first_example’, ‘********’ and ‘first-example.mysql.com’ to change the db_user, name, password and host information.
+Insert your new details instead of ‘first_example’, ‘********’, and ‘first-example.mysql.com’ to change the db_user, name, password, and host information.

 Now you should send all of your users from your old website address to your new one.
 This is why it is required to set up a permanent 301 redirection.
-Please read this 301 redirection post to learn more of this type of redirect and its purpose.
+Please read this 301 redirection post to learn more about this type of redirect and its purpose.